dmacvicar/dmacvicar.github.io.old/_posts/2016-05-13-using-salt-like-ansible.markdown

 ![Salt 0mq]({{ site.baseurl }}/assets/images/posts/2016-05-13-using-salt-like-ansible/salt-proxy.png)

+The power of all the concepts Salt introduces is huge, and it is definitely [worth to learn them](https://docs.saltstack.com/en/getstarted/).

-Now, for a small DevOp team collaborating via git, the model of running Ansible from their workstations to a bunch of nodes defined in a text file is very attractive.
+However, for a small DevOp team collaborating via git, the model of running Ansible from their workstations to a bunch of nodes defined in a text file is very attractive.

 Salt allows you to do this too.
 It is called `salt-ssh`.
 So lets take [this Ansible tutorial](https://serversforhackers.com/an-ansible-tutorial) and show how you would do the same with `salt-ssh`.